Neuropsychology of the executive functions

 To stimulate the cognitive processes used in planning, you need to train consistently.
 Scientific communities and medical centers from around use CogniFit to assess and train their patient's cognitive abilities.
 You only need to train for 15 minutes a day, 2-3 times a week.

-The clinical exercise battery from CogniFit improves the user's cognitive profile and helps neuroplasticity by creating new synapses and neural circuits that are able to reorganize and recover function in the weakest cognitive areas.
+The clinical exercise battery from CogniFit improves the user's cognitive profile and helps neuroplasticity by creating new synapses and neural circuits that are able to reorganize and recover function in the weakest cognitive domains.

 This program is available online.
 The different interactive exercises are presented as fun brain games that you can practice on any computer or tablet.
 After each training session, CogniFit will provide you with a detailed progression of your cognitive state.